Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Discussion

-To fit the OVI-OVIII columns observed in the MW, QB18 construct a different model, with a higher metalllicity, of $Z'=0.5-1.0$, and $\tvir \sim 2 \times 10^6$~K. Thus, the virial temperature inferred by QB18 for the MW is higher by a factor of $\sim 2-3$ then that of their fiducial galaxies at similar halo masses.
-The temperature of the hot phase and the gas metallicity in our \FSMII~model are similar to the QB18 MW fit.
+For their fiducial galaxies, QB18a assume a power law density profile with a slope of $1.5$ and a constant metallicity of $Z'=0.3$~solar, and calculate the column densities through the CGM for several high metal ions - OVI-OVIII, NeVIII and MgX.
+For MW-mass halos, they get $N_{\rm OVI} \sim 5 \times 10^{13}$~\cmc~at an impact parameter of $h/\rvir=0.3$~(see their Figure 5), and including photoionization reduces the OVI column, similar to the effect in our model.
+Adopting a local temperature distribution increases the OVI column to $\sim 1.5 \times 10^{14}$~\cmc~, still below the values observed by COS-Halos.
+To fit the OVI-OVIII columns observed in the MW, QB18 construct a different model, with a higher metalllicity, of $Z'=0.5-1.0$, and $\tvir \sim 2 \times 10^6$~K. Thus, the gas temperature inferred by QB18a for the MW is higher by a factor of $\sim 2-3$ than that of their fiducial galaxies at similar halo masses.
+The temperature of the hot phase and the gas metallicity in our \FSMII~model are similar to the QB18a MW fit.
 However, in our analysis, other MW-like galaxies in the low-redshift Universe have similar values for these properties.

-The total gas mass in the QB18 fiducial models is low compared to the stellar mass of these galaxies, with $M_{\rm CGM} \sim 1-2 \times 10^{10}$~\msun~for a $10^{12}$~\msun~halo (see their Figure 18).
+The total gas mass in the QB18a fiducial models is low compared to the stellar mass of these galaxies, with $M_{\rm CGM} \sim 1-2 \times 10^{10}$~\msun~for a $10^{12}$~\msun~halo (see their Figure 18).
 Including the stellar mass gives an almost constant baryon fraction for halos with $\mhalo > 5 \times 10^{11}$~\msun, with $f_{\rm b} \approx 0.05-0.06$, or $30-40\%$ of the cosmic budget.
 Given the density profile, extending the CGM distribution to twice the virial radius increases the coronal gas mass only by a factor of 2-3.
 For these CGM masses, the mean coronal gas density inside the virial radius is small, with $\left<\nh \right> \sim 10^{-5}$~\cmv, and the actual density at large radii is lower by a factor of $\sim 3$.
 This is similar to the problem discussed by MB13 for their model.
 A similar solution, adding an ambient, constant density component, will increase the total gas mass and result in a gas density profile with an effective shallower slope.
 A key difference between our models (isothermal and isentropic) and MB13/QB18 is the slope of the density profile.
 Our models have flatter profiles that result from including non-thermal pressure support.